canonical/is-charms-contributing-guide/CONTRIBUTING.md

 that they work for our users as intended.
 If we ship charms and tools that don't meet this high standard, the impact could be widespread.

-This standard covers when to write integration/ end-to-end (e2e) tests and also provides guidance on what should be covered by them.
-A tool is a project the team works on which isn't a charm, such as a GitHub action.
+This standard covers when to write integration tests and also provides guidance on what should be covered by them.

 The intent of e2e tests is to check that what we provide to our users works as advertised.
 There are two key concepts in that statement: `what we provide`